 Exfoliation for Sensitive Skin

 Exfoliate once or twice a week, depending on your level of skin sensitivity.
-If you experience inflammation or prolonged redness, switch to once a week and see if that improves the skin’s condition.
+If you experience inflammation or prolonged redness, switch to an even gentler option, like using enzymatic gentle exfoliation once a week, and see if that improves the skin’s condition.
 It’s possible that over-exfoliation is irritating your skin.
-However, if it still continues after a week, consider seeking out professional advice from a dermatologist or esthetician.
+However, if it still continues after a week, consider seeking professional advice from a dermatologist or esthetician.

 By identifying which types of exfoliation and frequency works best for your skin type, you’ll experience healthier, gorgeous, glowing skin.
 Add this step to your weekly skincare regimen to see and maintain your radiant results.
-When you use our Kate Somerville ExfoliKate® Intensive Exfoliating Treatment, you get a clinic inspired treatment from the comfort of home that’s formulated to unclog pores, get rid of dead skin cells and condition and smooth skin texture at the same time.
+When you use our Kate Somerville ExfoliKate® Intensive Exfoliating Treatment, you get a clinic-inspired treatment from the comfort of home that’s formulated to unclog pores, get rid of dead skin cells, and condition and smooth skin texture at the same time.

 How to Handle Changing Skin Conditions

-Nutrition deficiency or dehydration
+- Nutrition deficiency or dehydration

-Extreme weather conditions
+- Extreme weather conditions